isomerpages/moe-blangahrisepri/_highlights/2024/Clean Up at SWCDC 2024 at Westgate The Courtyard.md

 and Kai Xiang shared about the school's collaboration with Minister Gan Kim Yong, Mayor Low Yen Ling and members of the public.</p>
 <p>In addition, they shared our publications - A Bowl of Nature and The Green
-Dragon and The Swampy Friends, inviting Minister Gan and Mayor Low to sign a copy each.</p>
+Dragonflies and Their Swampy Friends, inviting Minister Gan and Mayor Low to sign a copy each.</p>
 <p></p>
 <p>Ser Yen had an unforgettable experience when Minister Gan requested her
 autograph for her section in the book!
 Our student leaders were indeed